xreic/grocerylist/README.md

          4. `npm run pm2`
             1. Starts the app
 3. Go the port `8080` of your AWS EC2 public IP.
+   1. If you change the ports, remember to also change it in `package.json`

+## Notes

+- If you are running on Windows and want to use `nodemon` for the `express-postgraphile` server combo, then you'll have to run `npm run w-dev:dev` for development or `npm run w-dev:prod` for production.

+- Sometimes the EC2 instance will hang when running the build script.
+You'll have to stop the instance and reboot it, if it does and then run then continue starting with the build script again.

+- If you are running in development, comment out the two lines `WebpackBar` as it makes the CLI go crazy.

 ## Requirements